anaerobic/kafka-hadoop-consumer/README.md

 A Hadoop workload for consuming data from Kafka.
 100% Map, 0% Reduce

+**Note that right now this is stupid because successive runs will duplicate data in HDFS, so it needs to be converted to use a consumer group**

 Usage:

 0. Build the java .jar using maven: mvn clean install